 The Agricultural Commissioner's Office shall refer each application to the Department of Planning and Building Services for a determination pursuant to Chapter 20.242 as to what type of clearance or permit is required.
 No application for a Cultivation Permit shall be approved without clearance or final permit approval as required by Chapter 20.242.

-Until January 1, 2020, the Agricultural Commissioner's Office shall only consider applications for cultivation permits from persons or entities that were cultivating cannabis for medical use in Mendocino County prior to January 1, 2016.
-If such persons or entities move their cultivation site to a different legal parcel, the requirements listed as items I, II, and III immediately below then apply.
+Until January 1, 2018, the Agricultural Commissioner's Office shall only consider applications for cultivation permits for persons or entities that were cultivating cannabis for medical use in Mendocino County prior to January 1, 2016.